ABOUT ME

 I believe these arts deserve wider recognition for the immense value they add to self-development and daily life.

-I am not a professional historian, so I ask for your indulgence regarding any historical inaccuracies in my articles.
+I am not a professional historian, so I kindly ask for your understanding regarding any possible inaccuracies.

-If you are a more experienced practitioner or scholar, please do not hesitate to correct me—I am always eager to refine my knowledge.
+If you are a more experienced practitioner or scholar, please feel free to offer corrections—I am always eager to deepen and refine my knowledge.

 Let’s Connect